cbrown5/cbrown5.github.io/_posts/2016-02-11-SoTM_day3_synopsis.md

 Ivana Matejickova from Czech Republic is finding a native freshwater fish changes to herbivory at high temperatures.
 Big implications here - the ecological function of species, which we often assume is constant, changes with warming.

 Climate-driven invasions can lead to the creation of novel ecosystems, the topic of Richard Hobbs' talk.
 The invaders can bring new ecological interactions to an ecosystem, changing the way it functions.
 Research on climate invasions can learn much from invasion ecology.
-We don't have a manual yet for [managing novel ecosystems](http://www.sciencedirect.com/science/article/pii/S0169534709002018), but Hobb's talk highlights that the status-quo isn't an option.
+We don't have a manual yet for [managing novel ecosystems](http://www.sciencedirect.com/science/article/pii/S0169534709002018) and species translocation, but Hobb's talk highlights that the status-quo isn't an option.

 **Better models?**